Duprious/krunker-competitive-hub/README.md

 # Krunker Tournament Hub

-This is a website where you have an overview of all the Krunker Tournaments made by [Duprious](https://twitter.com/Duprious)
+Website that shows all info surrounding the Krunker Competitive Scene made by [Duprious](https://twitter.com/Duprious)